Learn About Lung Cancer

 Who is at risk for acquiring lung cancer?

 Lung cancer is the leading cancer killer in both men and women in the world.
-In 2017, the latest year for which incidence data is available, 221,121 new cases of lung and bronchus cancer were reported in the U.S., and 145,849 people died of this cancer.
-For every 100,000 people, 55 new lung and bronchus cancer cases were reported, and 37 people died of this cancer.
+In 2024, 234,580 new cases of lung and bronchus cancer are estimated in the U.S., and an estimated 125,070 deaths due to lung cancer.

 In Maryland in 2017, the incidence of lung cancer was 54.6 per 100,000 with 36.1 deaths per 100,000 people.
 In Frederick County, between 2010-2014 the incidence of lung cancer was 48.1 in 100,000, and 37.9 people per 100,000 died of lung cancer.